Portland Property Division Attorneys

 Choose Our Skilled Portland Asset Division Lawyers

 Different types of property and assets may be acquired during a marriage, which can present a problem when it must be divided during a divorce.
-Levine Law Center handles property division and all divorce-related matters for clients across the greater Portland area, utilizing our family law experience to protect our clients’ interests in these complex proceedings.
+At Levine Law Center, our property division attorneys in Portland handles asset division and all divorce-related matters for clients across the greater Portland area, utilizing our family law experience to protect our clients’ interests in these complex proceedings.
 From a typical divorce for a middle-class family to a complicated and contested divorce involving a family-owned business or high-net-worth individual, our attorneys deliver personalized service and competent legal counsel.

 In Oregon, marital property is subject to equitable distribution in a divorce.
 This means that eligible property will be divided fairly, and this is not necessarily a 50/50 split.
 Numerous factors must be considered, such as who will keep the family home, who has acquired more debt, who has made non-economic contributions to the marriage, and who has a higher income or earning capacity.

 The property division process typically involves the following steps: